smeinecke/certhoover/README.md

 Certhoover
 ==========

+Subscribes to certificate transparency record firehose from [Certstream](https://certstream.calidog.io/), buffers data into batches, and then inserts into ClickHouse.

 ## Configuration

 certhoover is configured via a `config.toml` file in the project root by default.
 You can override the config file location by setting the `CERTHOOVER_CONFIG` environment variable.